-People typically relax from the moment they meet their group – as they realise that these are people they’re naturally drawn to.
+People typically relax from the moment they meet their group.
+They realise that these are people they’re naturally drawn to.

-“I think it’s just that kind of initial trip where you think, ‘OK what’s it going to be like?’
+“I think it’s just that kind of initial group trip where you think, ‘okay, what’s it going to be like?’
 Andy says.
 “And once you’ve passed that, it’s perfect.”

 Even the real worriers among are quickly won over.

-It was this common ground theme that drew Abbie in, too.
+It was this common ground theme that drew Abbie in to group travel, too.